Masterclass Aulart Originals

 Learn how to explore any of Live’s Max devices, understand how they’re built, change them to fit your needs, and build your own from scratch.
 Follow your instructor step by step and learn how to create your own delay, sequencer and a mono synth.
 Learn how to create your own plugins and make your music stand out.

-A brief introduction summing up to the course content, overview of what you will learn.
+A brief introduction summing up the course content and giving you an overview of what you will learn.

 Learn about the history of Max for Live and where it came from.
 You’ll hear about developer Miller Smith Puckette, the origins of Max and its incorporation into Ableton, Max Matthews, Cycling 74.